 One recent conversation with a cancer survivor stood out based on the patient’s approach to handling her initial appointments.
 In this case, by the time the patient had received her breast cancer diagnosis, she had already battled alongside her husband, mother, and aunt as an advocate during their cancer care journeys.
 She had learned during these experiences that clinical trials sometimes provide options that might be better suited for a specific form of cancer than the standard of care.
 So, when she received the call from her doctor saying she had breast cancer, rather than waiting for her appointment to go over treatment options, she began researching relevant clinical trials.
 When she arrived at her first appointment, she had a list of clinical trials she had prepared to discuss with her doctor that could potentially avoid surgery.

 A common misconception is that clinical trials are only available, as one patient put it, as a “Hail Mary Pass” when all other options have been exhausted.
 With the advancements happening every day in cancer research, more and more clinical trials are available that can help patients avoid surgeries or offer alternative treatment plans.
+Some are now being conducted remotely, helping to protect patients while immunocompromised.
 While your participation in these trials should be discussed with your doctors and reviewed with your own personal risk calculus in mind, knowing all your alternatives beyond just the standard of care can help you find the path that is right for you.

 To begin your clinical trial research, start by visiting the NIH ClinicalTrials.gov website.

 4. Ask and Research What are the Cutting-Edge Treatments for Your Type of Cancer